shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 # Reverse Http Cache

 A reverse http cache is a cache server placed before the web shop.
 If you are not familar with http caching, please see our [http cache concept](../../../concepts/framework/http_cache.md).
-The reverse http cache needs following capabilities to fully functional with Shopware:
+The reverse http cache needs the following capabilities to fully function with Shopware:

 - Able to differentiate the reqeuest with multiple cookies
 - Allow clearing the cache using a web request for a specific site or with `/` for all pages